Joshua Tree Backpacking: The California Hiking & Riding Trail

 Here are just a few reasons to put the California Hiking and Riding Trail on your calendar:

-• It is a great backpacking trip for first time backpackers as the terrain is fairly flat
+• It is a great backpacking trip for first time backpackers as the terrain is fairly flat.
+It’s also a great introduction to backpacking in the desert.

 • The 36.5 mile strech that traverses Joshua Tree can easily be done in a single weeked (2-4 days)